mlswg/mls-architecture/draft-ietf-mls-architecture.md

  -  receive a message from someone in the group.

 At the cryptographic level, Clients in groups (and by extension Members) are peers.
-For instance, any Client should be able to add a member to a group.
+For instance, any Client can add a member to a group.
 This is in contrast so some designs in which there is a single group controller who can modify the group.
 MLS is compatible with having group administration restricted to certain users, but we assume that those restrictions are enforced by authentication and access control.
 Thus, for instance, while it might be technically possible for any member to send a message adding a new member to a group, the group might have the policy that only certain members are allowed to make changes and thus other members can ignore or reject such a message from an unauthorized user.

 ## Group, Members and Clients